Get a $100 loan until your next payday

 - Visit the lender’s website.
 Click through to the lender’s site once you’ve decided which loan to apply for.
 There, you can review the final fees and loan terms on the official website before submitting your application.
 You’ll need your personal, employment and banking details on hand to verify your identity and income.

 - Wait for approval.
-Some lenders can take up to one business day to process your application.
+Some lenders can take up to 1 business day to process your application.
 This approval process can vary from just minutes to a day or two.
 This usually depends on whether you apply in person at a store or online.
 Applying in person at a store can have you walking out with cash within the hour.

 - Get financed.
 Once you’ve been approved for your loan, your money should be deposited into your account in as little as one business day.
 If you need money sooner than that, visit a store in person and apply for a loan.

 Check the websites of any lenders you’re interested in to confirm they operate in your province or territory of residence.

 How much does a $100 loan cost?

 The actual amount you’ll pay for a payday loan will depend on how much you borrow and the province or territory you live in.
 By law, most lenders in Canada charge anywhere from $15 to $25 per $100 borrowed – however the costs will likely be higher in the three territories.

 While all 10 provinces have legislation at the provincial level, the 3 territories – Yukon, Northwest Territories and Nunavut – are still patiently waiting, and instead have federal regulations.